dbohdan/initool/README.md

 - `delete`
   - **Result:** Nothing is removed from the input in the output.
   - **Exit status:** 0 if the section or property was deleted, 1 if it wasn't.

+### Unparsable lines

+When initool encounters a line it cannot parse, it normally exits with an error.
+This prevents problems caused by working on a malformed or non-INI file: getting bogus data out of the file and corrupting the file by applying changes.
+The global option `-p` or `--pass-through` disables the error and instead makes initool read and write lines verbatim when it fails to parse them.
+Like comments, verbatim lines are treated as parts of their respective sections.

+Use pass-through mode at your own risk.
+You will not be alerted about syntax errors.
+It may lead to surprising results.
+For example, if a section header contains a typo like `[foo[`, the properties in that section will be treated as belonging to the previous section.

 ### Line endings